All Saints Day 2017 and 2018

 All Saints Day occurs on 1 November and is meant to honour and remember those deemed by the Catholic Church to have attained sainthood.
 In 2017, All Saints Day falls on a Wednesday.

 |2017||1 Nov||Wed||All Saints' Day||BW, BY, NW, RP & SL|

 |2018||1 Nov||Thu||All Saints' Day||BW, BY, NW, RP & SL|

-It occurs on November 1st and is meant to honour and remember those deemed by the Catholic Church to have attained full sainthood in Heaven.
-The holiday is also known as “All Hallows,” the preceding day, October 31st, being “All Hallows Eve” (Halloween).
-The following day, November 2nd, is known as “All Souls Day” and is a day to remember those souls still in Purgatory, which have not yet attained to the “beatific vision of Heaven.”
+The holiday is also known as “All Hallows,” the preceding day, 31 October, being “All Hallows Eve” (Halloween).
+The following day, 2 November, is known as “All Souls Day” and is a day to remember those souls still in Purgatory, which have not yet attained to the “beatific vision of Heaven.”

 Traditionally, liturgical readings in Catholic churches for All Saints Day begin on the evening of October 31st.
 In Germany, some Protestant churches also participate, though they adjust the services somewhat since all Christians are “saints” in Protestant theology and there is no belief in Purgatory.

 In Bavaria, the whole span from 30 October to 8 November is observed as All Souls Week and is thought to be a time when the veil between the worlds of the living and the dead is much “thinner” than normal.
 In general, however, it is only the triduum from 31October till 2 November that is observed.